MarengoTx/scRNAseq-EMT6/README.md

 This is the GitHub repository for the manuscript titled "A TCR β chain-directed antibody-fusion molecule that activates and expands subsets of T cells and promotes antitumor activity.".
 The code included in the file titled `marengo_code_for_paper_jan_2023.R` was used to generate the figures from the single-cell RNA sequencing data.

-The following libraries need to be installed in order to use the codde:
+The following libraries are required for script execution:

 ```
 Seurat